|

 • Family members of an employee without income ( e.g., spouse and children)

-People who are in Germany only for a short period of time, e.g., tourists, regular language course participants, exchange students from non-EU countries, and non-EU scientists even on a more extended stay, can’t apply for statutory insurance.
+Short-term visitors to Germany, such as tourists, language course participants, non-EU exchange students, and non-EU scientists on extended stays, cannot apply for statutory insurance.
 They will need to get private health insurance before arrival.

 Are you a foreigner in Germany and want to have cost-effective and reliable state insurance?
 Here are other opportunities: